zooper/techblog/content/posts/google-wifi.md

 ---

-When we moved to the US from Sweden, I wanted to bring up our home network with minimal about of equipment.
+When we moved to the US from Sweden, I wanted to bring up our home network with the minimal amount of equipment.
-It's not that often that starting to spend a lot of money on computer stuffs is the correct thing to do just after you have moved, especially when you're moving to a different country, so I got my self a Google Nest Wifi since they were affordable and also had mesh capabilities.
+It's not that often that starting to spend a lot of money on tech stuffs is the correct thing to do just after you have moved, especially when you're moving to a different country, so I got my self a Google Nest Wifi since they were affordable and also had mesh capabilities.